SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/flag-message.md

 ## Filtering messages

-1.[Open the request][1].
+1. [Open the request][1].
-2. Click the **Messages** tab.
+2. Click the **Show...** button in the top right corner.
-3. In the lower right corner, click the filter list and select a filter.
-The messages are filtered.
+3. Select the wanted filter, the number of messages (x) indicates how.
+The messages are filtered based on your filter option.

 <!-- Referenced links -->
 [1]: ../index.md#open